jpnino1018/skills-test-with-actions/resume.md

 Teach all things *Git*, give away all the stickers, ensure world peace.

 <!--
-  Note here: Learners -- yup, you found the error!
+  Note here: Learners -- yup, you found the errozr!
   Course maintainers -- leave the italics with * instead of _ for the error case.
 -->

 ### Supportocat

-Provide *world class support* to customers on the GitHub platform
+Provide _world class support_ to customers on the GitHub platform

 ## Skills